 H1-B visas are limited to a total of 85,000 visas for each fiscal year; 20,000 out of which are restricted to foreign individual who have a master’s or any higher degree from the U.S. colleges or universities also known as H1B Cap.
 Applying for H1B or any other visa and getting to work or study in USA is not an easy task.
-Here we have discussed about what is the process of H-1B visa application and H1B Visa Processing time under Regular Processing and Premium Processing:
+Here we have discussed about what is the process of H-1B visa application and H1B Visa Processing Time under Regular Processing and Premium Processing:

-H1B APPLICATION PROCESS STEPS
+H1B VISA APPLICATION PROCESS STEPS

 If you’re currently in the US as a student on an F1 visa, you should check with your employer as to whether or not they can sponsor you on an H1B visa.